seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/08/README.md

 </details>

+#### 2025, Monday, September 8th

-- I did not play yet today.
-I may play after 10:00 pm or 11:00 pm, but I might not have the time, if issues come up with my nighttime schedule. - 2025, Monday, September 8th
+- ~~I did not play yet today.
+I may play after 10:00 pm or 11:00 pm, but I might not have the time, if issues come up with my nighttime schedule.~~
+- I skipped gameplay again this week, due to a lack of time. - 2025, Monday, September 8th

 ---